Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 note 1: `setup`, `between_runs`, `cleanup` and `action` keys accept nested arrays of strings as values; each string is a command that will be sequentially launched as a python multiprocessing Process; if the next value in line is an array, commands inside will be launched in a parallel thread

-note 2: The STATE_SMURF_ENV[] string, mentioned eariler, can also be used in keys.
+note 2: The STATE_SMURF_ENV[] string, mentioned eariler, can also be used in the keys.

 #### Example
 Scenario json: